Divertimento No. 15 (Mozart)

-The Divertimento No. 15 in B-flat major, K. 287, is a divertimento for two horns and strings by Wolfgang Amadeus Mozart.
+The Divertimento No. 15 in B-flat major, K. 287/271H, is a divertimento for two horns and strings by Wolfgang Amadeus Mozart.
 He composed the work in six movements in 1777 for the name day of Countess Maria Antonia Lodron.
 It is also known as the Lodronische Nachtmusik Nr.
 2.

 History

 Mozart composed the divertimento in 1777 for the name day of Countess Maria Antonia Lodron, a family friend and member of the Salzburg aristocracy.
 It was first performed on 13 June 1777 at an informal outdoor party.

 Instrumentation

-This divertimento is scored for two horns and strings.
+This divertimento is scored for two horns in B-flat and strings.

 Movements

 The divertimento is structured in six movements: